 Make protein the star of your plate

 Protein is essential to a balanced diet and is just as important as the fruits and vegetables you put on your plate.
-Beef and pork contains nutrients like B-vitamins, zinc and protein.
-Plus, they are delicious and have relatively few calories.1 Lean cuts like pork tenderloins and sirloin steaks are perfect for preparing a highly flavorful protein recipe.
+Pork contains nutrients like B-vitamins, zinc and protein.
+Plus, they are delicious and have relatively few calories.1 Lean cuts like pork tenderloins are perfect for preparing a highly flavorful protein recipe.

 Complement your diet with fresh fruits and vegetables